 With adjustable heat settings from 200°F – 430°F, you can set the temperature to the best one for your hair (always start off lower if you’re not sure which setting works best for you and work your way up).

 The porcelain coating is very smooth, and hair glides easily on the barrel without snagging.
 In the past, I’ve had issues with some curlers not grasping my hair well enough with the clamp, but this baby doesn’t have that problem.

 Even fine ends are securely held down against the barrel, which is really nice.

 There are a couple things that I would fault the curler for – one being that the tip of the barrel gets very hot and therefore impossible to hold onto unless you wear a glove.
 The placement of the On/Off switch is also not ideal because it’s where you naturally place your thumb when holding the handle.

-- Porcelain ceramic barrel conducts heat more evenly and provides more damage protection than standard ceramic
+- Porcelain ceramic barrel conducts heat more evenly than standard ceramic

 - Adjustable heat settings from 200°F – 430°F works on all hair types from very fine to thick and coarse

-- Heats up and cools down after shut off quickly
+- Heats up and cools down quickly after shutting off

 - Reduces frizz and leaves hair shiny and smooth